reusable-ui/reusable-ui-monorepo/states/excite-state/README.md

 #### 🧠 Resolution Logic

-The `animationExcite` variable is conditionally defined when `.is-excited` is active.
+The `animationExciting` variable is conditionally defined when `.is-excited` is active.

 The variable is already registered to `@reusable-ui/animation-feature`, so you typically don’t need to consume it directly.
 Instead, use `animationFeatureVars.animation` from `usesAnimationFeature()` to apply the unified animation stack—combining excitement animation with other state-driven animations.